monkey/monkey-docs/src/getting_started/installation.md

 Regarding to the software required to run Monkey successfully, if you have a Linux box, it will require a Kernel version 2.6.32 (at least), for OSX it needs at least Yosemite.
 Besides that, the core of Monkey just requires two basic libraries: pthreads and libc, if you use Linux, we are 99% sure that you should not care about this requirement.

+## Build System

+Before to proceed to build Monkey, you have be aware that the build system is based on CMake and we _optionally_ provides a bash script called _configure_ that works as a wrapper for who's not familiar with CMake.

+Below you will find instructions and options available at our configure script, if you want to use the CMake way, please make sure to read the [Monkey + CMake](cmake_options.md) documentation for further explanations of the options available.

 ## Download

 Monkey is mainly distributed in a compressed tarball which contains the full source code, the available releases can be found in the official site http://monkey-project.com.
-At the moment of this document is written, the 1.6.0 version is available.
+At the moment of this document is written, the 1.6.x series is available.
 You can find more details in the [downloads](http://monkey-project.com/downloads) section.

 ## Configure and compile